This section provides information for those persons currently residing on Guam and who wish to pursue a divorce on the island.

 How much will a local divorce cost?

-As you can imagine, it depends on the type of divorce you ultimately choose.
-A consent divorce with no settlement agreement or children is $995 plus $320 court fees for a total of $1,315.
+The cost depends on the type of divorce you choose.
+A consent divorce with no settlement agreement or children is $995 plus $320 court fees for a total of $1,315*.
 Notary fees are extra.
-A consent divorce with a settlement agreement and/or with children is $1,295 plus $320 court fees for a total of $1,615.
+A consent divorce with a settlement agreement and/or with children is $1,295 plus $320 court fees for a total of $1,615*.
 Notary fees are extra.
-The legal fee for a default divorce is $1,750.
-Other costs, such a court filing fees, newspaper ad, certified mailing, and courier services will run approximately $600.
-Full payment is due before any paperwork is prepared for any type of divorce.
-I am not accepting contested divorces at this time.
+Full payment is due before any paperwork is prepared for any type of divorce.* If you pay by credit card there is a 3 1/2% processing fee.
+If you pay by wire transfer there is a $15 service charge.

 How can I get started with my divorce case?